itemis/itemis-blog/ikvm-xtext-standalone/ikvm-standalone-1.md

 [//]: # "TODO: Herausgerissenes Blatt"
 ![C# Interpreter](grammar.png)

-From the grammar, Xtext generates a parser which maps DSL instances to Java objects.
+From the grammar Xtext generates a parser which maps DSL instances to Java objects.
 For example, the parser would map the expression ``1 + 2`` to an instance of the generated class ``Plus`` whose ``left`` and ``right`` properties are ``NumberLiteral``s with ``value = 1`` and ``value = 2``, respectively.

 Now we will write a C# interpreter for evaluating the arithmetical expressions of our DSL and a command-line interface to the interpreter, in order to show that it's possible to embed Xtext DSLs in .NET applications by consuming them in C# programs and thus avoid most of the tedious work connected with parser development.

 In order to realize this embedding, we first convert the DSL's generated Java classes and the runtime libraries to a .NET assembly.
-To do this, we can build a Uber JAR containing all these classes and their dependencies using Maven and the Shade plugin, and then invoke IKVM from Maven to create a DLL from the JAR.
+To do this, we build an [Uber JAR](http://stackoverflow.com/a/11947093/512227) containing all these classes and their dependencies using Maven and the [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/), and then invoke IKVM from Maven to create a DLL from the JAR.
 Then, we can reference this DLL from a C# project and use the classes originally written in Java in our C# application.

 ![C# Interpreter](csharp-interpreter.png)